BERT AND LESLIE POOL'S NEW ZEALAND TRIP

 We had to walk back to our hotel over an enormous hill.
 On the downhill side, we met two dogs, who enticed me into a game of "toss the stick".
 The dog who retrieved it was just a big puppy, and every time he would bring back the stick it would be smaller by half.
 He played until there was no more stick left and then followed us all the way to the hotel begging for more game.

 We got back to the hotel in time for a little rest before dinner.
-The hotel is a little primitive.
-The bathrooms are down the hall, although they are clean and modern [and small - I had to do a little dance with the door every time I used the john.]
+The hotel is a little primitive, with the bathrooms down the hall, although they are clean and modern [and small - I had to do a little dance with the door every time I used the john.]
 The food in the restaurant downstairs is not bad.
 The natural beauty here makes up for any lack of amenities.

 We turned into the hills to go to the castle.
 Larnach Castle is on top of this spectacular hill, with a view of the whole bay area.
 It was magnificent, and would be a great place to stay--next time.
 We wandered around taking it all in for nearly two hours.